ashleyirispuppy143/poke/llm-contribution-policy.md

 While 100% AI documentation is banned, if you use AI to draft, format, or structure minor sections of a larger document, you **SHOULD** disclose this in the PR description or as a footnote at the bottom of the document file.

 ### External Sources and False Positives
-We recognize that code origins can sometimes be ambiguous.
+We recognize that code origins can sometimes be ambiguous, and AI detection tools are deeply flawed.
+To protect contributors and maintain a welcoming environment, we operate on a principle of trust.

+**Code from External Platforms (e.g., StackOverflow, Forums):**
-* **Unknown Origins (e.g., StackOverflow):** If you incorporate code snippets from external forums, documentation, or other open-source repositories and are genuinely unsure if the original author used generative AI, you do not need to apply an AI disclosure trailer.
-You are still fully accountable for the code's quality and must follow standard open-source attribution practices.
+If you incorporate code snippets from external forums, documentation, or other free software repositories and are genuinely unsure if the original author used generative AI, you do not need to apply an AI disclosure trailer.
+You are still fully accountable for the code's quality, security, and license compliance, and you must follow standard free software attribution practices.

+**Legacy Code and Older Projects:**
+Copying boilerplate, logic, or scripts from older, pre-LLM codebases does not require disclosure, even if a modern AI model would generate something remarkably similar today.

+**The "False Positive" Rule:**
+The Poke Project does not rely on automated "AI detection" tools, as they are notoriously unreliable and frequently flag neurodivergent phrasing, non-native English writing, or highly structured coding styles as AI-generated.
+* You will never be penalized if a third-party tool inaccurately flags your work.
+* Project maintainers **MUST NOT** reject code, block PRs, or aggressively interrogate contributors based purely on "AI vibes" or suspicions that code "looks generated."
-* **False Positives:** The Poke Project does not rely on automated "AI detection" tools, as they are notoriously unreliable.
-If you manually author code that happens to resemble common AI outputs, or if a third-party tool inaccurately flags your work, you will not be penalized.
-You are only required to disclose actual, active use of generative AI tools during your contribution process.
+* You are only required to disclose actual, active use of generative AI tools during your personal contribution process.

 ### Prompt Context (Optional but Encouraged)
 Contributors are highly encouraged to include the core prompts they used to generate major logic blocks in the PR description.
 Providing the prompt context helps reviewers understand the intent behind the generated code, trace logical decisions, and evaluate potential edge cases more effectively.